1. Kadir’s Tree House, Olympos, Turkey

 Over recent years, some hostels have really branched out and more and more 'themed hostels' have started to pop up.
 Some dedicate themselves to nature, others to rock and roll stars, and others even dare to recreate the sensation of sleeping in a prison cell.

-If you are planning on embarking on a trip around the world and are wondering where to find some of the world's more weird and wonderful hostels, here are ten of the best...
+If you are planning on embarking on a trip around the world make sure you download our mobile-app then read our article below to find some of the world's more weird and wonderful hostels, here are ten of the best...